Be Proactive! 15+ French Pronominal Verbs to Start Using Now

 Pourquoi est-ce que tu t’assieds à l’envers dans la chaise ?
 (Why are you sitting backwards in the chair?)

-Come on, you know this one.
 If you’ve ever taken a high school French class, then this was in your “classroom commands” vocabulary list in the form of “Assieds-toi !”
 (Sit down!).
-This is a useful verb because, as humans, we do a lot of sitting.
-And if you have a French-speaking dog, then it’s a great command to know.
-But, I will admit that the conjugation is a little crazy.
-Here’s a cheat sheet for that, and rest assured, remembering the conjugation is the most difficult part about this pronominal verb.
+The conjugation is a little crazy, so here’s a cheat sheet for that.

 Definition: To get angry